paulmach/orb/encoding/mvt/README.md

 // encoding using the Mapbox Vector Tile protobuf encoding. data, err := mvt.Marshal(layers) // this data is NOT gzipped.

-// Sometimes MVT data is stored and transfered gzip compressed.
+// Sometimes MVT data is stored and transferred gzip compressed.
 In that case: data, err := mvt.MarshalGzipped(layers)
 ```